 Tail: 3/5

-■Recommendations for each situation (1 = not suitable ⇔ 5 = best)
+■Recommendations for each situation (1 = unsuitable ⇔ 5 = best)

-While the RIPSTICK is a freeride model, it allows for comfortable carving turns thanks to ELAN's unique technologies, such as the Amphibio structure and carbon line technology.
-In particular, the lightness of the nose and the excellent balance of the carbon underfoot make it easy to initiate turns.
-The board also has good rebound after pushing down, making it a fun ski to ski on.
-On-piste skiing first thing in the morning is truly the best.
+the RIPSTICK is a freeride model, ELAN's unique technologies, such as the Amphibio structure and carbon line technology, allow for comfortable carving turns.
+In particular, the balance between the lightness of the nose and the carbon underfoot is excellent, making it easy to initiate turns.
+The skis also have good rebound after pressing down, making them fun to ski.
+They're absolutely fantastic on groomed slopes first thing in the morning.

 It's effective even on uneven terrain.
 The light swing weight allows for quick response even on uneven slopes and tree runs that require tight turns.
 Even when dropping the board vertically, there was no flapping or feeling of insecurity.
 You can enjoy skiing even on days when the powder is up to your knees